ministryofjustice/operations-engineering-runbooks/source/documentation/internal/team/ways-of-working.html.erb.md

 sessions, we celebrate successes, pinpoint areas for growth, and pivot effectively for upcoming sprints, ensuring our continuous development and team cohesion.

+### **💡 Milestone Planning**

+To enable effective delivery of tackle larger, more complex problems - we dedicate a session to looking ahead and planning what we should work on next and detail the work required.

+As priority, we ensure current milestones that are being worked on contain the work items required to complete the milestone.

+After, we look forward to the next milestones the team could start planning.

+These sessions help foster a collaborative culture, ensuring all team members can have their voices heard early in the planning stages.

 ### **✅ Retrospectives**

 Retrospectives are pivotal in our team's evolution.
 These condensed and insightful sessions provide a dedicated space